shubhamranjan/dotnet-etcd/docs/authentication/index.md

 ## Overview

 etcd supports authentication through username and password credentials.
-When authentication is enabled, a token is generated upon successful authentication, which is then used for subsequent requests.
+The `dotnet-etcd` client provides **automatic authentication** - simply provide your credentials and the client handles token management for you.

-## Enabling Authentication
+## Enabling Authentication on etcd Server

-Before using authentication, you need to enable it on the etcd server.
-This is typically done using the etcdctl command-line tool:
+Before using authentication, you need to enable it on the etcd server:

 ```bash
 # Create root user